 We prefer mesh networks primarily because you can set up your WiFi quickly and distribute it throughout your home in a matter of minutes.
+Do you need mesh WiFi for Verizon Fios?

 The purpose of this article is to help you fix your Verizon Fios WiFi if it is not working properly.
 Installing most models is easy, and they’re designed to complement your home’s decor or at least not clash too much with it.